m8a8a8y/cyberPathway/readme.md

-Here is an updated and professionally structured README for your **Cybersecurity Career Roadmap** project.
-This version includes enhanced clarity, better formatting, links section, and call-to-action for contributions:

----

 # 🛡️ Cybersecurity Career Roadmap

 An interactive, single-page HTML application providing a visual and structured career roadmap for cybersecurity professionals.
 This roadmap focuses on two major paths: **Penetration Testing (Pentesting)** and **Security Operations Center (SOC)** roles.